Colin Powell School for Civic and Global LeadershipDepartment

 M.Phil.
 International Relations, University of Cambridge 2007

-M.A.
+M.I.M.S.
 Information Management, University of California-Berkeley 2006

 B.A.
 Columbia University, 2003